Sign up to our mailing list to discover the future of beauty and wellness.

 In-clinic laser treatments can be invasive and painful.
 Some patients require anaesthetic and weeks of recovery time.
 It’s why there’s so much excitement for a new at-home laser scar removal treatment.
 But to understand its benefits, we need to discuss a technology called low level light therapy (LLLT).

 Whereas most clinical lasers work by causing heat damage to elicit skin repair, LLLT harnesses light energy in a fundamentally different way.
-As the laser beam penetrates through the skin, light energy is converted to chemical energy in the battery pack of the cell (known as the mitochondria).
+As the laser beam penetrates through the skin, laser light energy is converted to chemical energy in the battery pack of the cell (known as the mitochondria).
 In this high energy state, cells express genes that trigger tissue growth and regeneration; all without damaging the skin itself.
 The process is called photobiomodulation.
 It’s minimally invasive.
 It’s painless.
 And it’s clinically proven to stimulate skin rejuvenation.

 While advanced dermatology clinics routinely offer LLLT, the prospect of accessing it at home is exciting.
 But at this point it’s crucial to understand the nuances of the at-home laser scar removal market.
 Because not all devices are created equal.

 The majority of at-home skin repair devices work using LED light of specific wavelengths.
 That may help for treating surface-level blemishes, improving skin tone and reducing blemishes.
 But at-home LED devices don’t have the power to penetrate the skin in a way that harnesses the restorative effects of photobiomodulation in the same way that laser light can.
 In short: at-home LED is LLLT-lite.
 It’s why there is little peer-reviewed evidence to support LED’s effect on scars.

 There’s only one at-home skin repair device powerful enough to harness the potential for rejuvenation through photobiomodulation.
 And it’s LYMA’s world’s first at-home LLLT device.
 The LYMA Laser stimulates bio-transformational cellular renewal unlike anything else seen before.
 It’s been hailed by experts as the best scar removal treatment for people searching for a way to avoid costly clinical fees and repair their scars at home.